 About Master Hughes

-honorific title used for a highly venerated senior teacher in Zen Buddhism.
+Lǎoshī) is an honorific title used for a highly venerated senior teacher in Zen

 The Venerable Master Hughes or Roshi is a highly respected Zen Master and